--h or -? orhelp Print a usage message and exit. -a oraddress Print addresses for raw data. -d ordata Print the values of datasets. -e orerrors Show all HDF5 error reporting. -f orfull Print full path names instead of base names. -g orgroup Show information about a group, not its contents. -l orlabel Label members of compound datasets. -r orrecursive List all groups recursively, avoiding cycles. -s orstring Print 1-bytes integer datasets as ASCII. -S orsimple Use a machine-readable output format. -wN or $width=N$ Set the number of columns of output. -v orverbose Generate more verbose output. -V orversion Print version number and exit. vfd= DRIVER Use the specified virtual file drver.
-Valid values for DRIVER include:
+-h or -? orhelp Print a usage message and exit. -a oraddress Print addresses for raw data.
+If a dataset is contiguous, the returned address is the offset in the file of the beginning of the raw data.
+If the dataset is chunked, the returned list of addresses indicates the offset of the beginning of each chunk.
+If the optionfollow-symlinks is used and a dataset is accessed via an external link, the address(es) will be the offset(s) in the target file.
+This option works only in combination with the verbose option, $-v$ or $verbose$. -d ordata Print the values of datasets. enable-error-stack Prints messages from the HDF5 error stack as they occur.
+Injects error stack information, which is normally suppressed, directly into the output stream.
+This will disrupt normal h51s output but is a useful diagnostic tool when data is not being correctly listed. follow-symlinks Follow symbolic links (soft links and external links) to display target object information.
+Without this option, h51s identifies a symbolic link as a soft link or external link and prints the value assigned to the symbolic link; it does not provide any information regarding the target object or determine whether the link is a dangling link. -f orfull Print full path names instead of base names. -g orgroup Show information about a group, not its contents. -l orlabel Label members of compound datasets. -r orrecursive List all groups recursively, avoiding cycles. -s orstring Print 1-bytes integer datasets as ASCII. -S orsimple Use a machine-readable output format. -wN orwidth=N Set the number of columns of output. -v orverbose Generate more verbose output. -V orversion Print version number and exit.

-sec2

-family

-multi

-split

-mpio

-mpiposix

--x or --hexdumpShow raw data in hexadecimal format.fileThe file name may include a printf(3C) integer format such as %05d to open a file family.objectsEach object consists of an HDF5 file name optionally followed by a slash and an object name within the file (if no object is specified within the file then the contents of the root group are displayed).
+vfd=DRIVER Use the specified virtual file drver.
+Valid values for DRIVER include: sec2 family multi split mpio mpiposix -x orhexdump Show raw data in hexadecimal format. file The file name may include a printf(3C) integer format such as %05d to open a file family. objects Each object consists of an HDF5 file name optionally followed by a slash and an object name within the file (if no object is specified within the file then the contents of the root group are displayed).
 The file name may include a printf(3C) integer format such as %05d to open a file family.